Many of our Facebook followers are moving towards freedom from debt with...

 How will my entitlement be calculated?

 To make this system work the Government’s customs and tax department (HMRC) have introduced a new system called Real Time Information (RTI).
 This is a large system designed to capture income details.
-Government ministers are confident that this system will be up and running in time for the October 2013 deadline.

 Are pensioners going to be included in the Universal Credit system?